 - August 2018: Further to an initial temporary closure, a section of the coast path remains closed at Marazion due to an unstable cliff.
-This will be in effect until 7 March 2019.
 A diversion of approximately 1km is in place.

 - From the Station car park on Long Rock Road drop down onto the beach and turn left to walk towards Marazion.
 Alternatively, follow the pavement alongside the road to where the seawall stops and the dunes begin.
 Carry on ahead along the South West Coast Path as it meanders through the dunes, crossing the Red River on the footbridge.
 Continue through the seafront car park into Marazion, following the road past the Godolphin Arms and on along the road to the Square.

 Even as recently as the eleventh century much of Mount's Bay was forest, and chronicler John of Worcester wrote then that St Michael's Mount was some five or six miles from the sea.

 The dramatic winter storms at the beginning of 2014 scoured unusual amounts of sand from Mounts Bay, revealing evidence of this ancient forest (see the Perranuthnoe From Marazion Walk).